 Impairments are recorded when the expected recoverable amount of assets is less than their carrying amount.
 The recoverable amount is the higher of an asset's or a cash-generating unit's fair value, less the cost to sell and its value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets.
 For the purposes of goodwill impairment testing, goodwill acquired in a business combination is allocated to the CGU, or the group of CGUs, that is expected to benefit from the synergies of the combination.
-This allocation is subject to an operating segment ceiling test and reflects the lowest level at which that goodwill is monitored for internal reporting purposes.
+This allocation is subject to an operating purposes.
 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
 Impairment losses are recognized in profit or loss.
 Impairment losses, other than those relating to goodwill, are evaluated for potential reversals when events or changes in circumstances warrant such consideration.